Vape Shop Robbery, Some Violent, Fatal, Reported Across the US and Canada

 Vape Shop Robbery Fails

-Most of the time, getting robbed is worst nightmare content, but for these two vape shops, it was almost comical!
+Most of the time, getting robbed is the worst nightmare content, but for these two vape shops, it was almost comical!

 Thieving Couple Break Into Winnipeg Vape Shop